 Where employees of other undertakings work at the Company (perform works or provide services under contract), they are briefed in accordance with a description of the procedure for co-operation and coordinated action.
+Safety and health requirements are in place to ensure that the work performed by the contractors or other activities in the territory of AB "Rokiškio sūris" is safe and secure.

 In an effort to mitigate ergonomic risk factors, the Company carries out the modernisation of its work equipment.
 All workplaces are being robotised, technically obsolete machinery is being replaced with new one and work equipment is being automatized.
-The maintenance of potentially dangerous machinery is carried out in accordance with the Law on the Maintenance of Potentially Dangerous Machinery.